Del-Tab/hook-matching/README.md

  - a hook can be a list of Playable_s
  - fetching hook data and playing them is asynchronous (you can handle several voices together)
  - play several notes / frequency at the same time (on the same buzzer) while still being time-coordinated
+ - a waveform generator and an harmonic analyser (libreOffice Calc document)
+ - created a simplified kiCad schematic
+ - clean up the code and make it easy to use

 ## future goals:
+ - switch to more than 3 tone voices because this blocks everything
  - read a hook in advance to allow linking notes together
  - implement a synchroniation hook
  - implement state changing hook (changing the scale for example)